Portland Urban Forest Plan

 How has community provided feedback on the Urban Forest Plan?

-Over the past 18 months, Portlanders have had several opportunities to help shape the new Portland Urban Forest Plan.
-PP&R hosted an online survey, a large open house, 10 focus groups, and over 30 discussions.
-PP&R heard from people from diverse backgrounds, people of different ages, and people who live and work in different parts of the city.
-A second open house is scheduled for February 26, as well as a 50-day public comment period on the draft plan.
+Over 22 months, Portlanders had several opportunities to shape the new Plan.
+Portland Parks & Recreation (PP&R) hosted an online survey, two large open houses, 10 focus groups, and over 30 discussions.
+PP&R heard from people from diverse backgrounds, people of different ages, income levels, and people who live and work in different parts of the city.
+Once the Plan was created, Portlanders had a 50-day public comment period to share their feedback on the Plan.

-Three advisory committees are also providing guidance throughout the project.
+Three advisory committees also provided guidance throughout the project.
 These committees include, the Urban Forestry Commission, a community advisory committee, and a technical advisory committee, made up of staff from different City bureaus and external agencies.

 Is this the City's first Urban Forest Plan?

 No. The first Urban Forest Management Plan was completed in 1995.
 The current plan is from 2004.
 This new plan replaces the current plan and the Urban Forest Action Plan (2007).
-In 2015, Title 11, the City’s Tree Code was adopted.
-The Urban Forest Plan should be reviewed and updated every ten years.
+In 2015, Title 11, the City's Tree Code was adopted.
+The goal is to review and update the Urban Forest Plan every ten years.

 How does the Portland Urban Forest Plan relate to other City plans and policies and the way other bureaus work with trees?